ray-project/ray/doc/source/tune/user-guide.rst

 A simple (cloud) checkpointing example
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Cloud storage-backed Tune checkpointing is the recommended best practice for both performance and reliability reasons. rsync-based checkpointing is also incompatible with Ray on Kubernetes.
+Cloud storage-backed Tune checkpointing is the recommended best practice for both performance and reliability reasons.
+It also enables checkpointing if using Ray on Kubernetes, which does not work out of the box with rsync-based sync, which relies on SSH.
 If you'd rather checkpoint locally or use rsync based checkpointing, see here.

 Prequisities to use cloud checkpointing in Ray Tune for the example below: